matbee-eth/chromecast-audio-stream/README.md

 ----
 # Bug fix:

 If the app doesn't stream audio, move it to the Desktop.
 Else, try running "register_run_as_admin.bat" in resources\bin\driver as administrator.
+This program requires [Microsoft Visual C++ 2010 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=5555).
+If you are on Windows 10, you will have to install this.
 ----
 ---